ResponsivePaper/responsivepaper-docs/docs/getting-started.md

 ### Enter your API key in the chrome extension

+### Install tunnelme for design time testing

+IMPORTANT: Be sure to use https:// for tunnelme urls to ensure images are loaded correctly

 ### Build your first reports

 Take a look at the tutorials or examples and test the pdf generation.